NotDaniHere/OptiPvP/README.md

 # OptiPvP, a compact Minecraft Client.
 OptiPvP Minecraft PvP Client for 1.8.
 Works with Offline Accounts.
 Client is currently in Alpha (Preview) state.
-Preview 2 will be the last alpha version of the client, going into Beta (Pre-release) soon.
+The Beta state is being currently worked on (https://github.com/NotDaniHere/OptiPvP-DEV)